turned2670/starter-academic/content/authors/admin/_index.md

 title: Jianmin Guo

 # Role/position/tagline
-role: Ph.D candidate
+role: Senior Research Engineer
 avatar_filename: avatar.jpg

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Tsinghua University
+- name: 2012 Lab, Huawei Technologies Co., Ltd.
   url: ""

 # Is this the primary user of the site?